Telegram-Mini-Apps/telegram-apps/packages/sdk/README.md

 List of supported methods by components is described in each component's
 documentation.

-> ⚠️ This behaviour (not checking if method is supported in methods
-> themselves) will change in next major version of SDK.
-Consider
-> using `supports` functionality where it is possible.

 ### Constructors

-Some components which require usage of `Bridge` functionality can apply its custom instance in constructor.
+Some components which require usage of `Bridge` functionality can accept its custom instance in constructor.
 In case, `Bridge` is not passed, component will create it via `init()` method from `twa-bridge` package.
 We recommend passing your own single instance of `Bridge` to avoid unexpected
 behaviour or errors.